MoonlightCapital/MoonlightBot-docs/management-commands/config.md

 you to input your desired text. <br>
 All default values are either `0`, `false` or empty for their respective options, unless stated otherwise.

-**Note:** For all configuration options, duration inputs allow a maximum of 30 characters, and numeric options do not accept negative values.
+**Note:** As of version 4.7.0 (currently on [MoonlightBot beta](/support/beta.md)), duration inputs are limited to 30 characters, and numeric options do not accept negative values unless the specific option allows for them.
 {% endhint %}

 ## Required permissions